 Three Classes of Travel

 Eurostar tickets care available as Standard, Standard Premier and Business Premier.
-The best fares are always available for Standard tickets which give you a fixed, bookable time of travel, reasonably comfortable seats, 2-for-1 entry to galleries and museums at your destination and a selection of snacks, drinks and meals you can buy from the buffet car (called Café Métropole).
+The best fares are always available for Standard tickets which give you a fixed, bookable time of travel, reasonably comfortable seats, 2-for-1 entry to galleries and museums at your destination and a selection of snacks, drinks and meals you can buy from the buffet car.

-For the Business Premier Ticket you get a lot more leg room, a open ticket to travel whenever you please – as long as you arrive within 10 minutes of boarding time – and a guaranteed seat on all services expect those from the Netherlands.
-You also get a meal designed by British celebrity chef Raymond Blanc.
-Unless you are really traveling on business, in which case being able to travel whenever you like may be important, consider whether spending as much as £200 more for a two hour and 15 minute trip to Paris is really worth it.
+For the Business Premier Ticket you get a lot more leg room, an open ticket to travel whenever you please – as long as you arrive within 10 minutes of boarding time – and a guaranteed seat on all services expect those from the Netherlands.
+You also get a meal.

 How to Buy Eurostar Tickets

-The best way to buy Eurostar tickets is directly from the company, online.
+The best way to buy Eurostar tickets is directly from the company website.
 You can buy the tickets up to four months in advance.
-The website is multi-national.
 Pick your language and desired currency from the drop down menu on the website and then order tickets before you leave home.
 Plan to buy your tickets as far in advance as possible because the best, promotional fares sell out very quickly.
-By visiting the official website, you can also check out the special sales and other offers the company runs often.
+By visiting the official website, you can also check out the special sales and other offers Eurostar occasionally runs.

 Checking in and Traveling on Eurostar

 The Eurostar luggage allowance is pretty generous.
-You can carry two pieces of luggage, plus a small piece of hand luggage - a handbag, a briefcase or a computer case, perhaps.
+You can carry two pieces of luggage, plus a small piece of hand luggage.
 There are overhead luggage racks and larger luggage areas between some of the seats and at the end of the cars.
-Your luggage will remain relatively safe throughout the trip because people tend to stay in their assigned seats for most of the journey and there are no multiple stops with people getting on and off before most destinations.
+Your luggage will remain relatively safe throughout the trip because people tend to stay in their assigned seats for most of the journey and there are not a lot of stops in between.

 What's the Eurostar Like Onboard?